 Thessaloniki Festivals & Cultural Events

-Thessaloniki, the second largest town in Greece, has a long history and a rich culture to show its visitors.
-This is not only presented in the many ancient sites of the town, for which Thessaloniki was chosen as the European Cultural Capital for 1997, but also through the numerous important festivals and events that are organized all year round.
+Thessaloniki, the second largest city in Greece, has a long history and a rich culture to show its visitors.
+This is not only apparent in the many ancient sites of the town, for which Thessaloniki was chosen as the European Cultural Capital in 1997, but also through the numerous important festivals and events organized all year round.

 Religious feasts & festivals